-22 Merger Regulation, Art.
-3(2).
+Art.
+3(2), 1989 Merger Regulation.

-In the years immediately following the adoption of the Merger Regulation, the Commission considered joint ventures to be cooperative where one or more of the parents were present on the same market as the joint venture or on a closely neighbouring market.
-(See Commission Notice regarding the concentrative and cooperative operations under Council Regulation (EEC) No 4064/89 of 21 December 1989, on the control of concentrations between undertakings, 1990 OJ C203/10.
-Beginning in late 1991, the Commission began to accept that joint ventures could be characterised as concentrative in situations where only one parent remained active on the same or a related market as the joint venture, provided that parent was the "industrial leader."
-(See, e.g. Thomson/Pilkington, Case IV/M.86, Commission decision of 23 October 1991.)
+In the years immediately following the adoption of the Merger Regulation, the Commission considered joint ventures to be cooperative where one or more parents were present on the same market as the joint venture or on a closely neighboring market.
+(See Commission Notice regarding the concentrative and cooperative operations under Council Regulation (EEC) No 4064/89 of December 21, 1989, on the control of concentrations between undertakings, 1990 O.J.
+C203/10.)
+Beginning in late 1991, the Commission began to accept that joint ventures could be characterized as concentrative in situations where only one parent remained active on the same or a related market as the joint venture, provided that parent was the "industrial leader."
+(See, e.g., Thomson/Pilkington, Case IV/M.86, Commission decision of October 23, 1991.)
 By 1994, the Commission had accepted that joint ventures would be treated as concentrative where only one parent remained active on the same market as the joint venture, irrespective of whether that parent was the "industrial leader."
-(See Commission Notice on the distinction between concentrative and cooperative joint ventures under Council Regulation (EEC) 4064/89 of 21 December 1989, on the control of concentrations between undertakings, 1994 OJ C385/1.)
+(See Commission Notice on the distinction between concentrative and cooperative joint ventures under Council Regulation (EEC) 4064/89 of December 21, 1989, on the control of concentrations between undertakings, 1994 O.J.
+C385/1.)
 The Commission's reasoning at the time was that coordination within the meaning of the Merger Regulation should be considered to arise only where the formation of a joint venture created a risk of coordination between the joint venture's parents.

-During this initial period, the Merger Task Force staff - tentatively at first, but with increasing confidence as the years went by - developed a structured analytical framework for appraising reportable transactions that served as a foundation for the increasingly detailed analyses of the late 1990s.
-The starting point of the Commission's analyses, then as now, was the definition of a relevant market.
-Cases in which market definition was central to the Commission's assessment included DuPont/ICI, where the Commission's assessment was based on the identification of distinct markets for different types of fibre used to produce carpets,24 Nestlé/Perrier, where the Commission identified a market for bottled mineral water distinct from other non-alcoholic commercial beverages,25 and Procter & Gamble/VP Schickedanz II, where the Commission relied on evidence of consumer behaviour to identify separate markets for different feminine protection products.26
+included DuPont/ICI, where the Commission's assessment was based on the identification of distinct markets for different types of fiber used to produce carpets, Nestlé/Perrier, where the Commission identified a market for bottled mineral water distinct from other non-alcoholic commercial beverages, and Procter & Gamble/VP Schickedanz II, where the Commission relied on evidence of consumer behavior to identify separate markets for different feminine protection products.

-Also during this period, the Commission signalled a determination to apply the Merger Regulation's dominance standard flexibly, including to transactions that threatened to create or strengthen situations of collective dominance.
+Also during this period, the Commission signaled a determination to apply the Merger Regulation's dominance standard flexibly, including to transactions that threatened to create or strengthen situations of collective dominance.
 The Merger Regulation is silent on the question of whether the dominance standard applies to situations of collective dominance and, for many years, there was uncertainty as to whether the reference in the Merger Regulation to a (unitary) dominant position (in contrast to Article 82, which explicitly prohibits the abuse of a dominant position "by one or more undertakings") excluded the Merger Regulation's application to situations where a small number of suppliers operate in parallel as an oligopoly.
 In Nestlé/Perrier, the Commission first developed the concept of collective dominance under the Merger Regulation and required substantial divestitures to prevent the creation of joint dominance in the supply of bottled mineral water in France.